jasp-stats/jaspCircular/README.md

 ### Installing

-Download the CircularStatistics.jaspMod directory to your local file system.
+* Download the ``CircularStatistics.jaspMod`` directory to your local file system.
-Open JASP
+* Open JASP.
-Click the + button in the main ribbon and select 'install module' Select the downloaded CircularStatistics.jaspMod
+* Click the + button in the main ribbon and select ``install module``.
+* Select the downloaded ``CircularStatistics.jaspMod``.

 That's it!
 The module and all it's R dependencies will be installed automatically.

 You can now load a dataset in JASP as usual and start the analysis.

 ### How to use it
-You can use the submenus of '''Circular Statistics''' to run descriptive analysis (such as plotting) or hypothesis tests.
+You can use the submenus of ``Circular Statistics`` to run descriptive analysis (such as plotting) or hypothesis tests.
 Most important is that you specify the period of your data for each analysis.
 This can be done in every submenu separately.
 A documentation of the functionalities can be found in the GUI itself.
 Just press the information button in the submenus.
 A toy data set to play with is the [ElNino.csv](examples/ElNino.csv).
 A commented example analysis for this data set can be found [here](examples/ElNino.jasp).
-To look at it, just open the ElNino.jasp file in JASP.
+To look at it, just open the ``ElNino.jasp`` file in JASP.

 ## Developed With